 Purpose in Action: Women’s History Month

-March is a time to recognize and celebrate organizations led by people who identify as women, whose leadership continues to shape more just and inclusive communities.
+March is a time to recognize and celebrate organizations who serve and are led by women whose leadership shapes more just and inclusive communities.
 This month, we uplift clients advancing work that is rooted in care, dignity, and access for all.
-While centered in women’s leadership, their missions are inclusive of all people, reflecting a deep commitment to equity.
+While driven by women in leadership, their missions are inclusive of all people, reflecting a deep commitment to equity.
 Through advocacy, education, and direct support, they expand access and champion programs for everyone they serve.

 Clients Featured: Frontera Fund, Texas Equal Access Fund, California Abundant Birth Project, 21st Century Leaders, NAMI Georgia.